Suryakiran09/tanxfi_task/README.md

       - http://localhost:8000/token/ - Here we can create the JWT token to access the API

-        and also there is no user creation functionality in this code a django super user has been created

-        with user name surya and password 001

-        using this you can create the access token and refresh token

       - http://localhost:8000/token/refresh/ - Here using the refresh token we had before we can get the new access token